Rich2/openstrat/README.md

 ```
 From within the sbt console run:
 ```
-~ DevModuleJvm/reStart //To launch a ScalaFx window.
+~ reStart //To launch a ScalaFx window.
 The most useful command for development ~ StratJs/fastOptJS //To rebuild a fast optimised JavaScript file.
 Use with WebPages/SbtFastDev.html StratJs/fullOptJS //To build a full optimised JavaScript file.
 Use with WebPages/SbtFullDev.html ~ all3/test //Rerun tests on modules UtilJvm, GraphicJvm and StratJvm